Uit: Language in Thought and Action,

 easily," and "The Russian delegation to the United Nations has asked for

-and C. Last year they voted against M and N, and voted for
+A, B, and C. Last year they voted against M and N,

 In spite of the exercise of every caution in avoiding